 Read the full review: JBL Charge 3

-This is a higher-end version of the Ultimate Ears Blast mentioned earlier - it's bigger, louder and more feature-laden.
-Amazon's Alexa personal assistant still comes as standard, giving you smart skills around the home, but the battery life is a little better.
+This is a higher-end version of the Ultimate Ears Blast mentioned earlier.
+Basically, it's bigger, louder and more feature-laden.
+Amazon's Alexa virtual assistant still comes as standard, giving you smart skills around the home, but the battery life is a little better.